 Mold resistant paint is different, as it is designed to stop mold in its tracks.
-Unlike regular paint, it contains anti microbial properties that inhibit the growth of mold.
+Unlike regular paint, it contains anti-microbial properties that inhibit the growth of mold.
 While normal paint is easily penetrated by mold and allows it to grow, the spores can’t grow on mold resistant paint thanks to these properties.

 As the name implies, the mold and mildew resistant paint isn’t going to totally stop mold.
 It’s resistant to mold, but if there’s a chink in the paint then the mold can find it and start growing.
-This is why its important to fully cover a surface with the paint, to ensure that it creates an effective barrier.
+This is why it’s important to fully cover a surface with the paint, to ensure that it creates an effective barrier.
 Use it in any room that’s prone to mold, and you’ll see it’s much less likely to take hold.

-How To Use Mold Resistant Paint
+How to Use Mold Resistant Paint

 Mold resistant paint works in much the same way as any regular paint, so you’ll just need to use it in any room where it’s needed.
 You’ll be able to get it in almost any color you can imagine, so it will be easy to get the shade you want for your home.
 That’s good news if you’re trying to stop mold from growing in a bedroom or living room.